dekoning-lab/slim-tree/README.md

 SLiM-Tree is a simulation tool which automates pure population genetics simulations over phylogenetic timescales under realistic models of sequence-fitness relationships.
 For a full description of SLiM-Tree usage please refer to the user manual.

 SLiMTree requires installation of Python3 and slim (https://messerlab.org/slim/).
-Required python packages are sys, argparse, BioPython, matplotlib, random, pandas, numpy, os, json, string and math
+Required python packages are sys, argparse, BioPython, matplotlib, random, pandas, numpy, os, json, string and math.
+If using protein based fitness effects - java and c are also required.

 To run SLiMTree run the command python3 SLiMTree -i <your input tree - in newick format>.